Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Sycophantic Behaviors Are Encoded Separately

 We analyze the residual stream activation $h_t^{(\ell)}(x)$ at position $t$ for input sequence $x$.
 Through self-attention, this representation integrates information from all earlier tokens $x_{1:t}$ and carries forward-looking signals about the tokens the model is likely to generate next \citep{Pal_2023}.
 In this sense, the residual stream is a natural focus for studying causal representations of sycophantic behaviors.

-\paragraph{Method.} To analyze the hidden state, we adopt \emph{difference-in-means} (DiffMean), a lightweight linear method that identifies directions associated with behavioral distinctions \citep{marks2024the}.
-DiffMean is attractive because it is mathematically simple, directly interpretable, and empirically competitive: the AXBENCH benchmark finds it outperforms more complex approaches like sparse autoencoders and matches supervised probes for steering model behavior \citep{wu2025axbenchsteeringllmssimple}.
+\paragraph{Method.} To analyze the hidden state, we adopt \emph{difference-in-means} (DiffMean) \citep{marks2024the}.
 Given labeled datasets $\mathcal{D}^+$ (behavior present) and $\mathcal{D}^-$ (behavior absent), we extract hidden representations $h \in \mathbb{R}^d$ from the model.
-Intuitively, if the model encodes the behavior consistently, the average difference between $\mathcal{D}^+$ and $\mathcal{D}^-$ defines a linear direction that modulates it.
+If the model encodes the behavior consistently, the average difference between $\mathcal{D}^+$ and $\mathcal{D}^-$ approximates a linear direction that modulates it.
 Formally,

-This $w$ is the \emph{behavior direction}.
-Unlike trained probes, DiffMean requires no parameters and is directly interpretable as a contrast of means.
-We follow \citet{marks2024the} and extract $h$ at the end of sentence token following the response at the post-layernorm residual stream (Appendix~\ref{app:repr-site}).
+This $w$ is a \emph{behavior direction}.
+Unlike trained probes, DiffMean requires no parameters and is directly interpretable as a contrast of means while remaining empirically competitive: the AxBench benchmark finds it outperforms more complex approaches like sparse autoencoders and matches supervised probes for steering model behavior \citep{wu2025axbenchsteeringllmssimple}.
+We follow \citet{marks2024the} and extract $h$ at the end of sentence token at the post-layernorm residual stream (Appendix~\ref{app:repr-site}).

-To detect whether a hidden state $h_i$ expresses a behavior, we compute a linear score $\Psi(h_i) = h_i \cdot w$.
-We sweep a threshold over $\Psi$ to trace the ROC curve and report its area (AUROC) \citep{wu2025axbenchsteeringllmssimple}.
+To detect whether a hidden state $h_i$ expresses a behavior, we compute a linear score $\Psi(h_i) = h_i \cdot w$ and report AUROC for this score \citep{wu2025axbenchsteeringllmssimple}.

-\paragraph{Results.} We first validate that these directions reliably encode behavioral distinctions by assessing their layerwise linear discriminability—i.e., how well DiffMean vectors separate positive and negative examples of each behavior across model depth.
+\paragraph{Results.} We first validate that these directions reliably encode behavioral distinctions by assessing how well DiffMean vectors separate positive and negative examples of each behavior across model depth.
 High discriminability implies that the behavior is consistently encoded along a shared direction, supporting the validity of the representation.